WSQS/blog/_code/CppCon/2023/thinking_functionally _in_c++.md

 - Filter: take a list of item of one and eliminate to create a list of the same number or fewer items of the same type. `std::copy_if`
 - Map: Take a list of items of one type and create a list of the same size with all items converted to a new type. `std::transform`
 - Reduce: Take a list of items and create a single value.`std::accumulate` `std::reduce`

+std::ranges

+## Lazy Evaluation

+Delay actions or calculations until they are needed

+Allocation

+Fetch data lazily

+Efficient Iteration

+## Your Mileage may vary

+`std::remove_if`

+Calculations need unchanging data:

+- If the contained type is cheap to copy, copy it
+- Guarantee that the data won't change, which requires some type of synchronization
+- Create data structure that can create copies lazily or log changes: bitmapped vector trie

+## Thinking Functionally

+- Leverage that C++ is a multiparadigm language.
+- Separate code into Actions, Calculations and Data
+- Isolate Actions
+- Reuse Calculations
+- Treat functions as Data
+- Functions can work together
+- Be lazy
+- Don't be too smart

+> Debugging is twice as hard as writing the code in the first place.
+Therefore if you write code as cleverly as possible, you are, by definition, not smart enough to debug it.

+ref: Grokking Simplicity by Eric Normand(book)

+ref: Functional Programming in C++(book)

+ref: Ranges for the Standard Library by Eric Niebler

+ref: C++ Weekly - EP 126 - Lambdas with Destructors